 Inspire Education's blog

-How good are the care services we rely on to look after our children daily?
+How good are the child care services Australians rely on?

 By William Cowie

 If you’re a parent, at some point you’ll probably have to rely on someone else to care for your child.
 It’s probably easy to trust family and friends with your precious children; you’ve known them for years, you know they care and they might even have had kids of their own so they’re experienced.

 However, formal child care arrangements such as long day care or family day care can be a much more challenging proposition for you and your children.
 Leaving your child in the care of relative strangers for hours, perhaps the whole day, can be a traumatic experience for parent and child alike.

 Historically there has been limited information available to families to help you choose the best service for your child.
 However, that has changed with the introduction of the National Quality Framework (NQF) for Early Childhood Education and Care.

 From the 1st of January 2012, most long day care, family day care, preschool and out-of-school hours care have been operating under this new quality framework.
 Perhaps knowing a little more about these regulations will help you make the best decision about finding a child care service for your child and alleviate a little of the worry about leaving them in care.

 The National Quality Framework for Early Childhood Education and Care